-Our investment adviser is led by five principals, Christian L. Oberbeck, Michael J. Grisius, Richard A. Petrocelli, Thomas V. Inglesby, and Charles G. Phillips, who collectively have over 80 years of experience in leveraged finance.
+Our investment adviser was formed in 2010 as a Delaware limited liability company and became our investment adviser in July 2010.
+Our investment adviser is led by five principals, Christian L. Oberbeck, Michael J. Grisius, Richard A. Petrocelli, Thomas V. Inglesby, and Charles G. Phillips, who have 25, 23, 15, 26 and 16 years of experience in leveraged finance, respectively.
 Our investment adviser is affiliated with Saratoga Partners, a middle market private equity investment firm.
 Saratoga Partners was established in 1984 to be the middle market private investment arm of Dillon Read & Co.
 Inc. and has been independent of Dillon Read since 1998.
 Saratoga Partners has a 27-year history of private investments in middle market companies and focuses on public and private equity, preferred stock, and senior and mezzanine debt investments.